AstunTechnology/heatmap-data-gov-scot-docs/docs/userguide.rst

 Navigating the Map
 ------------------

-Another way to position the map is to zoom in or out.
-You can use the scroll bar on your mouse or click on the plus (zoom in) or minus (zoom out) buttons on the **Navigation Toolbar** at the top left of the map.

 .. image:: images/navigation.png
   :width: 91
   :alt: Zoom and history navigation controls
   :align: right

+Another way to position the map is to zoom in or out.
+You can use the scroll bar on your mouse or click on the plus (zoom in) or minus (zoom out) buttons on the **Navigation Toolbar** at the top left of the map.

 You may also see a left arrow (Navigate back) and right arrow (Navigate forward) if you have previously panned or zoomed the map.

 You can also hold down the shift key and draw a rectangle on the map (marquee select), and when you release the mouse the map will zoom to that specific area.
 If you just want to move the map to a different location you can click and hold the left mouse button (pan) to drag the map into a different location.
 There is an **Overview Map** in the bottom left hand corner so that you can see where your chosen area resides.
 There is also a indication of the scale of the map in the top right hand corner.

 Base Mapping
 ------------
-Base mapping is always displayed and you can choose if you wish to see this as **OS Greyscale** or **OS Colour** by selecting the relevant Base maps entry at the bottom of the Legend e.g.

 .. image:: images/basemaps.png
   :width: 200
   :alt: Basemap selection controls
+  :align: right

+Base mapping is always displayed and you can choose if you wish to see this as **OS Greyscale** or **OS Colour** by selecting the relevant Base maps entry at the bottom of the Legend e.g.

 **Note**: Radio buttons (circular) allow you to select a single entry whilst Check boxes (square) allow you to select multiple entries.